aamirWasi/Interview-Preparation-V1/README.md

 **Common Uses of Attributes**:

-✔️Marking methods as test methods in a unit testing framework (e.g., [TestMethod] in MSTest).
+👉Marking methods as test methods in a unit testing framework (e.g., [TestMethod] in MSTest).

-✔️Specifying serialization rules (e.g., [Serializable], [DataMember]).
+👉Specifying serialization rules (e.g., [Serializable], [DataMember]).

-✔️Controlling binding and model validation in ASP.NET Core (e.g., [Required], [Bind]).
+👉Controlling binding and model validation in ASP.NET Core (e.g., [Required], [Bind]).

-✔️Defining aspects of web service behaviors (e.g., [WebMethod]).
+👉Defining aspects of web service behaviors (e.g., [WebMethod]).

-✔️Custom attributes for domain-specific purposes.
+👉Custom attributes for domain-specific purposes.

 **Example of Using an Attribute**: